MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/secured-core-server.md

 >Applies to: Windows Server 2022, Azure Stack HCI version 21H2 and later

-Secured-core is a collection of capabilities that offers built-in hardware, firmware, driver and operating security features.
-The protection provided by Secured-core begins before the operating system boots and continues whilst running.
+Secured-core is a collection of capabilities that offers built-in hardware, firmware, driver and operating system security features.
+The protection provided by Secured-core systems begins before the operating system boots and continues whilst running.
 Secured-core server is designed to deliver a secure platform for critical data and applications.

-Secured-core server is built on three key concepts:
+Secured-core server is built on three key security pillars:

 - Creating a hardware backed root of trust.